Updated February 2026. The built-in session tools have improved a lot since I first wrote this. The

 Claude Code saves every conversation you have.
 Every single one, sitting right there in ~/.claude/history.jsonl.
+Mine has over 1,300 entries at this point.
+I don’t know whether to be proud or concerned.

-What Claude Code gives you (updated)
+What Claude Code gives you now

-For your most recent work:
+Continue your most recent session:

 claude --continue